 Find peace at Cape Cod National Seashore

 Cape Cod National Seashore extends for roughly 40 miles (64 km) along the peninsula’s eastern coast.
-The area of flawless Cape Cod shoreline including woods, ponds and beaches is known as one of the most stunning stretches of the entire Atlantic coast.
+The area of flawless shoreline including woods, ponds and beaches is one of the most stunning stretches of the entire Atlantic coast.

-When you visit on a Cape Cod vacation, the area appears to have frozen in time.
+When you visit, the area appears to have frozen in time.
 The presence of endless sand dunes, powerful waves and playful seals showcases the untouchedness that Cape Cod offers.

 The wild environment of Cape Cod National Seashore makes a visit one of the best things to do in Cape Cod.
 It’s easy to find a visit inspirational no matter if you hike, bike or just hang out on the dunes.

-Cape Cod National Seashore is also a highlight on the Cape Cod itinerary around the year.
+Cape Cod National Seashore is also a highlight around the year.
 Although colder, the unique Cape Cod National Seashore is certainly as impressive a crisp day of winter as a hot day of summer.

 Explore the legacy of JFK

 The educational JFK Museum is the perfect opportunity to learn about the legacy of one of the most celebrated US presidents ever.
-At the museum in the heart of Hyannis, you get to walk in the steps of John F. Kennedy on your Cape Cod vacation.
+At the museum in the heart of Hyannis, you get to walk in the steps of John F. Kennedy.

 During his days, the former US president used to frequent the shores of Cape Cod.
 In the peaceful setting on the sandy peninsula, he could unwind with family and close friends.

 At the Hyannis museum you can indulge in the history of the former president.
 Highlights as you explore the life of JFK, with a focus on his Cape Cod years, include intimate photographs not published anywhere else.